Christiane Reimann

-Christiane Elisabeth Reimann (May 6, 1888, Copenhagen - April 12, 1979, Syracuse, Sicily) was a Danish nurse.
+Christiane Elisabeth Reimann (6 May 1888, Copenhagen - 12 April 1979, Syracuse, Sicily) was a Danish nurse.
 She is especially remembered for being the first Danish nurse with a graduate degree in nursing.
-She was the first paid secretary ("Executive Secretary") of the International Council of Nurses (ICN).
+She was the first paid secretary of the International Council of Nurses (ICN).
+The ICN's most prestigious award for nursing, the Christiane Reimann Prize, was established in her honor.